Updated by Tatiana Glazkova on April 29, 2021

 Checking the coverage of each requirement individually can be quite tricky – especially if you’re working with a version that contains dozens of them.
 When looking through requirements’ coverage, you probably want to have a quick view into particular requirements and their related tasks, as well as access to the most important information like the name or status of a given test and requirement.
 What is particularly important here are the requirements that have not been covered.
 Before starting the test execution phase, we need to be sure that the range of tests for a given version is complete.

 How to set up the report?

-The Requirement Test Coverage report shows whether the requirements are already covered or yet uncovered by related Test Cases, Test Plans, Test Executions, Test Case Executions, and Defects.
+The Requirement Test Coverage report in RTM shows whether the requirements are already covered or yet uncovered by related Test Cases, Test Plans, Test Executions, Test Case Executions, and Defects.
 We can choose which ones we’d like to display and track if there are any objects left that still need coverage.
 The next step is to select the filters among Project, Issue type, Fix version, Component, RTM Environment and Assignee.
 If we don’t decide on any special fields, after clicking Generate we’ll get the relations of all existing requirements for a given project.

 Each element on the table is described in details, but if we don’t need all the information, we can hide some fields on Configuration Issue Card after clicking on the Preferences icon.
 The strong point of RTM Requirement Test Coverage is that we get all data in just one report, which can be customized with filters.
 This means, there’s no need to look for an adequate report for each stage of software testing process, analyze its parts separately or waste time on putting several reports together.
 Now you have one tool to rule them all.